CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 leaf01            swp52                     up         40G        off     QSFP+     Amphenol             603020003        Thu Feb  7 22:49:37 2019
 leaf01            swp54                     down       40G        off     QSFP+     Amphenol             624410002        Thu Feb  7 22:49:37 2019
 ```
+{{</expand>}}
 ### View Components from a Given Vendor

-By filtering for a specific cable vendor, you can collect information such as how many ports use components from that vendor and when they were last updated.
-This information can be useful when you run a cost analysis of your network.
+- Filter for a specific cable vendor to collect information such as how many ports use components from that vendor and when they were last updated.

+{{<expand "Example show interfaces physical vendor command">}}

-This example shows all the ports that are using components by an *OEM* vendor.
+The following example shows all the ports that are using components by an *OEM* vendor:

 ```
 cumulus@switch:~$ netq leaf01 show interfaces physical vendor OEM